itsnoproblem/pocket-graphql/README.md

 This package uses [GraphQL Mesh](https://github.com/urigo/graphql-mesh) to provide a GraphQL gateway to the pocket network API.

 ## Usage
+1. Edit docker-compose.yml to properly set the `POCKET_RPC_URL` environment variable.
+2. Start the docker container
 ```bash
 docker-compose up -d
 ```

-This will spin up a GraphQL Mesh server at [http://localhost:4000](http://localhost:4000)
+3. Access the GraphQL explorer at [http://localhost:4000](http://localhost:4000)